The Birdcage: Plot

-Armand Goldman is the openly gay owner of a drag club in South Beach called "The Birdcage"; his effete and flamboyant partner Albert is the star attraction of the club under the name Starina.
+Armand Goldman is the openly gay owner of a drag club in South Beach called The Birdcage; his effete and flamboyant partner Albert is the star attraction of the club under the name Starina.
 They live together in an apartment above The Birdcage with Agador, an openly gay and equally flamboyant Guatemalan housekeeper who aspires to be in Armand's drag show.

-Armand's 20-year-old son Val, who is the product of Armand's drunken one-night stand with a woman named Katharine, returns home to announce that he is engaged to be married to a young woman named Barbara.
+Armand's 20-year-old son Val, who is the product of Armand's drunken one-night stand with a woman named Katharine Archer, returns home to announce that he is engaged to be married to a young woman named Barbara Keeley.
 Although Armand and Albert are both less than happy about the news, they agree to support Val.

-Barbara's parents are the ultra-conservative Republican Senator Kevin Keeley, co-founder of a conservative group called the Coalition for Moral Order, and his wife Louise.
+Barbara's parents are the ultraconservative Republican Senator Kevin Keeley, co-founder of a socially conservative group called the Coalition for Moral Order, and his wife Louise.
+To conceal the truth about the Goldmans, she has told her parents that Armand is heterosexual and married to a woman, named Coleman (to hide that they are Jewish) and is a cultural attaché to Greece.
 Kevin initially opposes Barbara's engagement.
-However, he soon becomes embroiled in a political scandal when the Coalition's other co-founder and Kevin's fellow senator is found dead in the bed of an underage Black prostitute.
-Louise convinces him that Barbara's wedding will shore up his image as an upright family man, but the Senator is concerned that Val's family will refuse to let it go ahead because of the scandal, and so insists that they cannot announce the engagement to the press until he's spoken to Val's parents and can be sure the wedding will go ahead.
+However, he soon becomes embroiled in a political scandal when the Coalition's co-founder and Kevin's fellow senator Eli Jackson is found dead in the bed of an underage Black prostitute.
+Louise convinces him that Barbara's wedding will shore up his image as an upright family man, but the Senator is concerned that Val's family will refuse to let it go ahead because of the scandal, and so insists that they cannot announce the engagement to the press until he has spoken to Val's parents and can be sure the wedding will go ahead.
 To this end, the Keeleys plan a visit to South Beach.